aheci/git-workflows-pres/slides/01-workflows/00-intro.md

 ---

 ### So many options
-There are so many possible workflows & ways to break those workflows
+There are so many ways to work with and to break Git - <i class="fa fa-frown-o" aria-hidden="true"></i>

-<i class="fa fa-frown-o" aria-hidden="true"></i>.
-It can quickly lead to frustration.
-It takes some time to get it right.
+Just Kidding it's pretty hard to *actually* break it.
+But it can quickly lead to frustration until you get it.

 ### The most common workflows
 - Centralized